patrickbwarren/inkscape-survex-export/README.md

 (`loneranger_cpcj6-2.png`) &ndash; originally published in CPC Journal 6(2) &ndash; is taken from [CaveMaps](http://cavemaps.org/ "CaveMaps home page").
-The scale line end-end distance is 30 m, so 'Length of scale line (in m)' in the Parameters tab would be set to 30.0.
+The scale line end-end distance is 30 m, so 'Length of scale line (in m)' in the Parameters tab should be set to 30.0 (obviously!).

 ![Inkscape: `far_country_ulsaj89.png` plus traced survey lines.](farcountry_ulsaj89_inkscape.png "Far Country from ULSA J 89")